balena-io/debugging-masterclass/README.md

 ## 1. Accessing a User Device

-Any device owned by a customer automatically allows access by that user via either the WebTerminal (in the device's Dashboard page), or via the balena CLI via `balena ssh <uuid>`.
+Any device owned by a customer automatically allows access by that user via either the WebTerminal (in the device's Dashboard page), or the balena CLI via `balena ssh <uuid>`.
 However, for a support agent to gain access to a device that isn't owned by them, a user or collaborator that does have access must grant it explicitly.

 ### 1.1 Granting Support Access to a Support Agent

-A user can grant access for a device to a support agent by selecting the device they wish to grant access to from the Dashboard, and then selecting the 'Actions' tab in the left-hand sidepanel.
+A user can grant access to support agents by selecting the device from the Dashboard, and then selecting the 'Actions' tab in the left-hand sidepanel.
 Scrolling down the Actions page will show a list of actions, with the 'Grant Support Access' option being the one required here.
 A user can select this, then detemine the amount of time that support agents are allowed access for.
 Once support has been granted, the Dashboard will look something like this:
 ![Granted Support Access](resources/black-mountain-granted.png)

 **Note:** It's also possible for a user to grant support for an entire